DevExpress-Examples/blazor-theme-switcher/Readme.md

     }
     ```

-7. To display icons for each theme in the Theme Switcher, add the sidebar's layout into the *ThemeSwitcherSideView.razor* file:
+7. To display icons for each theme in the Theme Switcher, add the sidebar's layout to the *ThemeSwitcherSideView.razor* file:

     ```razor
     @if (Visible) {